MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

    An `IndexOutOfRangeException` occurs and the app pauses, showing the exception.

-   To get AI assistance for the exception, continue this task in the next section.
+   To get AI assistance for the exception, continue to the next section.

 ### Ask for AI assistance